fatmcgav/terraform-provider-elasticstack/generated/alerting/docs/AlertingApi.md

 )

 func main() {
-    spaceId := "default" // string | An identifier for the space.
+    spaceId := "spaceId_example" // string | An identifier for the space.
 If `/s/` and the identifier are omitted from the path, the default space is used.

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)